rougesteelproject/cse-251/lesson_03/canvas/prove.md

 ### Assignment Setup

 We have included a `setup.py` script that will automatically setup various directories and files needed for this assignment when you run your `prove.py` file for the first time.

-If you are using Mac OS you might encounter the following warning message:
+If you are using Mac OS you might encounter a catastrophic error where the folders are created but python crashes with a cryptic error.
+You will need to go to the `ffmpeg` (not the one with `.exe`) file in your Finder and follow these steps:

+1. Open Finder and navigate to the `library` folder where `ffmpeg` is located.
+2. Right-click on the executable and select "Get Info".
+3. In the "Get Info" window, click on the lock icon in the bottom-left corner and enter your administrator password to unlock it.
+4. Under "Sharing & Permissions", click on the "+" button and add your user account to the list of permissions.
+5. Make sure that the "Read & Write" permission is selected for your user account.
+6. Click on the lock icon again to lock the permissions.

+If you are still getting errors after doing this you will need to navigate to the `ffmpeg` file in your terminal and run this command: `sudo chmod 777 ffmpeg`.

+---

+If are on an older Mac computer you may receive the following warning message:

 ![](assets/mac-step-1.png)

-Click on `cancel` and go to the `Security & Privacy` options in the settings app.
+If this box popped up click on `cancel` and go to the `Security & Privacy` options in the settings app.

 ![](assets/mac-step-2.png)